Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 #. :ref:`Download <downloads>` the latest version of the Ledger app if you haven't done so already.

 #.
-Connect the Ledger to the computer, and then follow steps 1-3 in :ref:`Install the Ledger app on Windows <install-app-windows>`.
+Connect the Ledger to the computer, and then follow steps 1-3 in :ref:`Install the Ledger app on Windows <install-ledger-app-windows>`.
 You don't have to reinstall the certificate or enter recovery mode.

 Install Concordium Ledger app on macOS